Last Updated on July 13, 2023

 806 Roland Ave, Surf City

-Sears Landing has boat access along the Intracoastal Waterway and plenty of parking out front.
+Sears Landing has boat access along the Intracoastal Waterway and plenty of parking.
 Sears Landing is a mainstay Topsail Island restaurant for breakfast, lunch, and dinner.

 Here, you’ll find Southern coastal food served with a friendly smile!

-Also, make sure to order the West Indies Seafood Rolls (pictured above).
-They are stuffed with fish, shrimp, crab, and cheese and then rolled in a tortilla and fried.
+Also, order the West Indies Seafood Rolls (pictured above).
+They are stuffed with fish, shrimp, crab, and cheese, then rolled into a tortilla and fried.